 Reportedly, sometime after the premiere of Gilligan's Island, the Coast Guard received a number of letters from people asking why they didn't go rescue those poor castaways...

-The Brazilian soap opera Escrava Isaura, which got quite a following even outside the country, resulted in many people sending money to the producers so that Isaura could "free herself from her evil master".
-(Said soap opera was set in early 19th century.
-And you'd think someone would've noticed.)
+The Brazilian soap opera Escrava Isaura, which got quite a following even outside the country, resulted in many people sending money to the producers so that Isaura could "free herself from her evil master" (said soap opera was set in the early 19th century, and you'd think someone would've noticed.)
+Although there's often a fair bit of exaggeration involved in this story (some sources claim that entire nations fell for it, but this is just an urban legend), it becomes a bit more understandable if one takes into account that this was the very first soap to reach many Eastern European countries, and people simply didn't know what to make of it.

 This kind of thing used to happen fairly often in Brazil.
 Actors playing the villains of the soap operas could get from merely insulted to being attacked by the more avid fans.